S-S-JHOTHEESHWAR/IMD-AWS-ARG-Quality-Control-Health-Monitoring-System/README.md

 ## Disclaimer

-This project was developed during my internship at the India Meteorological Department (IMD) as part of the development of an automated Quality Control and Health Monitoring System for Automatic Weather Station (AWS) and Automatic Rain Gauge (ARG) networks.
+This project was developed during my internship at the India Meteorological Department (IMD) and is based on a software system designed to support the quality control, health monitoring, data completeness assessment, station history tracking, and report generation of Automatic Weather Station (AWS) and Automatic Rain Gauge (ARG) networks.

-The software is intended to support operational meteorological data monitoring by automating data validation, sensor health assessment, station history tracking, data completeness analysis, and report generation.
-The repository is shared to showcase the design, implementation, and software engineering practices involved in the development of the system.
+The repository is shared to demonstrate the software architecture, implementation approach, and engineering practices involved in the development of the system.
 No operational credentials, confidential information, restricted datasets, or sensitive internal resources are included in this repository.
-Any security-sensitive or organization-specific configurations have been removed prior to publication.

-The source code, documentation, and related materials presented here reflect my individual contributions and experience gained during the internship.
-This repository is provided for professional, academic, and research reference purposes and should not be interpreted as an official software release, policy statement, or endorsement of the India Meteorological Department (IMD), the Ministry of Earth Sciences (MoES), or the Government of India.
+The source code and documentation presented here reflect my individual contributions during the internship and are intended for professional, academic, and research reference.
+This repository should not be considered an official software release, policy statement, or endorsement of the India Meteorological Department (IMD), the Ministry of Earth Sciences (MoES), or the Government of India.